Picking NPA constraints from a randomly sampled quantum moment matrix: Preliminaries

-This condition expresses the fact that, if the devices are separated in space, then their working cannot allow information to be sent immediately, which would be the case if the local probabilities of each party were dependent on the setting of some other party.
+This condition expresses the fact that, if the devices are separated in space, then their operation cannot allow for instantaneous signaling, which would be the case if the local probabilities of one party depended on the setting of another party.

-Quantum distributions are defined as all probability distributions obtainable by quantum measurements performed by each of the devices, each of which has access to some sub-system of some quantum state.
-The assumption that each device only acts on its own sub-system automatically ensures that the non-signaling~\eqref{eq:NS} condition is met.
-Algebraically, in the Hilbert space formalism, this fact is expressed by the statement that the measurement operators of different parties commute.
-On the other hand, a known property of operators on Hilbert spaces is that if two operators are acting on the same sub-space, then they may not commute, meaning that the result of their actions depends on the order in which the action is being performed.
+Quantum distributions are defined as all probability distributions obtainable by quantum measurements performed by each of the devices, each of which has access to some sub-system of a shared quantum state.
+The assumption that each device only acts on its own sub-system ensures that the non-signaling condition~\eqref{eq:NS} is satisfied.
+Algebraically, this is expressed by the fact that measurement operators of different parties commute.
+On the other hand, operators acting on the same sub-space need not commute, meaning that the result of their action may depend on the order in which they are applied.

 When analyzing quantum distributions, various special cases are considered, depending on the dimensions of the sub-spaces of each party.
-In general, when one is talking about quantum probability distributions, often called boxes or behaviors, it is assumed that the underlying quantum sub-systems can be of arbitrary, possibly infinite dimension.
-In this nomenclature, one is speaking about local (or classical), non-signaling, or quantum boxes, respectively.
+In general, when one speaks about quantum probability distributions without assumptions about their physical realization (often called boxes or behaviors), it is assumed that the underlying quantum systems can be of arbitrary, possibly infinite dimension.
+In this nomenclature, one speaks about local (or classical), non-signaling, or quantum boxes, respectively.

-One of the key results for quantum information theory was the observation that some joint probability distributions that are possible to be obtained in quantum mechanics cannot be reproduced using local boxes~\cite{EPR35,Bell,CHSH,Aspect}.
-It was also observed that, to determine whether a given box is contained in one of the mentioned classes of boxes, one needs to perform different sorts of calculations.
-They also often need to optimize over a set of boxes.
-In that case, one relates to each of the events, which are possible to occur in a given setup, a variable, and construct a target function as a linear combination of such variables.
+One of the key results for quantum information theory was the observation that some joint probability distributions obtainable in quantum mechanics cannot be reproduced using local boxes~\cite{EPR35,Bell,CHSH,Aspect}.
+It was also observed that, to determine whether a given box is contained in one of the mentioned classes, one needs to perform different types of calculations, often involving optimization over a set of boxes.
+In that case, one assigns a variable to each event and constructs a target function as a linear combination of such variables.